-- We provide coaching and guidance to prepare you for the world after university, from learning leadership skills to writing your CV. - We have an in-house careers consultant, and leadership and mentoring programs to help prepare you for your dream job. - We engineer invaluable networking exposure through our Science Industry Placement Program or Industry Internship unit, supplemented by our annual Science Industry Week where students can access their future employers.

-- The jobs database and other services offered by Monash Career Connect assists you with work opportunities during your studies and upon graduation. - We have a proven track record for providing a springboard to a huge range of careers and postgraduate research in science and beyond. - Depending on your major, you may be eligible to join the following professional bodies: Royal Australian Chemical Institute, Australian Institute of Biology, Australian Society for Microbiology, Environment Institute of Australia and many others.
+- We provide career coaching and guidance to prepare you for the world after university. - Build your professional experience with an internship or project.
+A science industry internship will give you real-world experience and count as credit towards your degree. - Our 'Career skills for scientists' unit uses work-related activities to enhance valuable skills such as commercial awareness, leadership, teamwork and communication. - For those interested in experiencing what teaching science is like, our 'Science schools project' unit places you in a classroom within a school. - Our recruitment agency, Monash Talent, can help you find your dream job when you graduate. - The jobs database and other services offered by Monash Career Connect assists you with work opportunities during your studies and after graduation. - We have a proven track record of providing a springboard to a huge range of careers and graduate research in science and beyond.
+Depending on your major, you may be eligible to join the following professional bodies: Royal Australian Chemical Institute, Australian Institute of Biology, Australian Society for Microbiology, Environment Institute of Australia, and many others.

-For more information about career development and support, visit: monash.edu/science/careers-support
+For more information on our help and support services, visit monash.edu/science/current-students/Social-and-Leadership